 Also, the letter mustn’t be over a year old from travel date and it has to have the traveler’s confirmation number for reference.

 This airline allows for travel of ESAs inside the cabin, except for Jamaican destinations.
-Also, the airline requires a travel letter from a licensed mental health provider with this information, as stated on the documentation guidelines established by Southwest Airlines:
+Also, the airline requires a travel letter from a licensed mental health provider with this information, as stated in the documentation guidelines established by Southwest Airlines:

 - Passenger requires the psychiatric service or emotional support animal as an accommodation for traveling by air and/or for activity at the customer’s destination

-- Individual offering the assessment is a licensed mental health physician, and passenger is under her or his care
+- Individual offering the assessment is a licensed mental health physician, and the passenger is under her or his care

 - The type of date of the medical doctor or mental health professional’s license and state or additional jurisdiction where it was issued.

 Also, United Airlines requires paperwork that is similar to other airlines.
-But, the company has some regulations as to where the dog or other animal ought to be inside the cabin of the aircraft.
+But, the company has some regulations as to where the dog or another animal ought to be inside the cabin of the aircraft.
 Specifically, ‘the animal ought to sit at the owner’s feet without protruding inside the aisles in order to comply with safety rules.
 For smaller animals, owners might elect to utilize an approved in-cabin kennel.
 Exit row seating usually is prohibited, according to the site.

 The airline requests that the travel paperwork and additional arrangements have to be advised at the minimum of 48-hours prior to the flight.

 This airline’s documentation policy for travelers with Emotional Support Animals is standard and like the rest, this ought to be issued no more than one year before traveling.
-It also must be written by a medical professional who is licensed, as posted upon the website of Virgin America.
+It also must be written by a medical professional who is licensed, as posted on the website of Virgin America.